Trump's NAFTA autos goals to collide with industry as talks start

 U.S. negotiators will also seek a provision to deter currency manipulation, aiming to set a precedent for future trade negotiations, such as a revised U.S.-North Korean deal or a bilateral pact with Japan.

-The negotiations face an extremely tight timeline, with officials saying they want to complete negotiations by early next year to avoid ratification difficulties posed by elections in Mexico in July 2018 and in the U.S. in November 2018.
+The negotiations face a tight timeline, with officials saying they want to finish by early next year to avoid ratification difficulties posed by elections in Mexico in July 2018 and in the United States in November 2018.

-Freund, a trade economist for more than a decade at the World Bank and International Monetary Fund, said the negotiators should focus on a few key areas.
+Freund said the negotiators should focus on a few key areas, given that a comprehensive update of NAFTA would take a lot more than six months.

-"If you really want to do a full-blown modernization of NAFTA, it's going to take a lot more than six months," she said.
-"Ultimately I think they're going to get bogged down in all these details and pick two to three things and have a smaller agenda."
+"Ultimately I think they're going to get bogged down in all these details and pick two to three things and have a smaller agenda," she said.

-Additional Reporting by Lesley Wroughton; Editing by Christian Plumb and Chris Reese
+Additional Reporting by Lesley Wroughton; Editing by Chris Reese and Dan Grebler